industrial-ui/industrial-ui/docs/src/routes/docs/_docs/plan.md

 <h2 id="npm-publish">NPM publishing and peer review</h2>

-* ❌ Refactor the project for docs to import UMD-format compiled library
-* ❌ Publish project to npm
+* ✅ Publish project to npm
-* ❌ Test the npm library and investigate the versioning.
+* ✅ Test the npm library and investigate the versioning.
 Make a release and create `changelog`
 * ❌ Send the library to some Svelte-working dudes and do a peer review
 * ❌ Fix most annoyed problems listed by the people